 Now’s NOT the time to travel.
 Now’s the time, to put it bluntly, to #StayTheF*ckHome.
 Now’s the time for a shift in mindset, to relearn how to indulge in the small and simple pleasures I too often take for granted – the things I may often consider a hassle or a burden.
+And for a little bit of travel inspiration.

 It was difficult to decide whether or not to continue with my travels to Dubai, Oman and Jordan in early March, especially as I had hoped that it would be a worthwhile work opportunity.
 And though I was to travel to relatively low-risk areas in the Middle East, they only truly remain low risk if borders are closed and international travel is completely restricted, right?